badimala218/Assignment-13/README.md

 ## To Run:
 ### On one terminal: `npm start`
 ### On another terminal: `nodemon server.js`
-Runs in ports 3000 and 3001.
+- Runs in ports 3000 and 3001.
-May need to refresh to get initial inventory
+- May need to refresh to get initial inventory.
+- The endpoints should work.